-Name De- fault Description type basic The type of authentication that Thunder should use.
-Either basic or oauth. keys ЕМРТҮ The list of approved keys for basic auth API access.
-Each key has two properties: application (the basic authentication username) and secret (the basic authentication password).
-Both properties on the key are required. hmac- Secret null The secret used to sign/verify JWT tokens signed with the HMAC family of algorithms.
-It is recommended to store this value in a secrets provider and reference it as described in Configuration Secrets .
-Either this or rsaPublicKeyFilePath must be present. rsa- Pub- licK- ey- FilePath null The path to a file containing the RSA public key used to verify JWT tokens signed with the RSA family of algorithms.
-The file must be in .der format, which can be generated with openssl: openssl rsa -in private_key.pem -pubout -outform DER -out public_key.der.
-Either this or hmacSecret must be present. issuer RE- QUIRE for oauth The issuer of JWT tokens.
-Will be used in JWT token validation. audi- ence none The audience to use when validation JWT tokens.
-If left empty, no audience will be required on JWT tokens.
+Name De- Description fault type basic The type of authentication that Thunder should use.
+Either basic or oauth. keys EMPTY The list of approved keys for basic auth API access.
+Each key has two properties: application (the basic authentication username) and secret (the basic authentication pass- word).
+Both properties on the key are required. hmac- null The secret used to sign/verify JWT tokens signed with the HMAC family of algorithms.
+It is rec- Se- ommended to store this value in a secrets provider and reference it as described in Configuration cret Secrets.
+Either this or rsaPublicKeyFilePath must be present. rsa- null The path to a file containing the RSA public key used to verify JWT tokens signed with the Pub- RSA family of algorithms.
+The file must be in .der format, which can be generated with licK- openssl: openssl rsa -in private_key.pem -pubout -outform DER -out ey- public_key.der.
+Either this or hmacSecret must be present.
+FilePath ı issuer RE- The issuer of JWT tokens.
+Will be used in JWT token validation.
+QUIRE ED for oauth audi- none The audience to use when validation JWT tokens.
+If left empty, no audience will be required on ence JWT tokens.